 Pour it all into the pot!
 It creates an extra liquid plus it adds a TON of extra flavor.

 Garnishing Chipotle Sweet Potato Chili:

 These are a few of my favorite garnishes for this Chipotle Sweet Potato Chili.

 - green onion

 - tortilla chips

 I hope you all will try this Chipotle Sweet Potato Chili!
-It’s perfect for a cool Fall day and it really just warms your heart.
+It’s perfect for a chilly Winter day and it really just warms your heart.

 Chipotle Sweet Potato Chili